Chapter

 Sally nodded, her expression indescribable through the haze of fur being blown

 through the air.
-The fact that this was the shedding season didn't help; loose strands of
+The fact that this was the shedding season didn't help; loose

 fur blew out through the grate and towards the portals.
-"And he ordered all the
+"And he ordered

 SWATbots to secure the air ducts.
 That means the hallway guards, too!"